 Each student is required to sign and submit a Student Responsibility Agreement to the Master of Public Health New Student Orientation in D2L.
 The Student Responsibility Agreement is an acknowledgement by the student of the requirements, opportunities, and support offered by the MPH program and also the student's responsibilities while they are part of the MPH program.
-The Student Responsibility Agreement is located in the Master of Public Health New Student Orientation in D2L or on the MPH website, http://mph.chm.msu.edu/images/docs_pdfs/Student_Responsibilty_Agreement_Form_071819.pdf.
+It requires the student to read the MPH Student Handbook, the MPH Applied Practice Experience Handbook, and the MPH Integrative Learning Experience Handbook.
+The Student Responsibility Agreement is located in the Master of Public Health New Student Orientation in D2L or on the MPH website, https://mph.msu.edu/images/docs pdfs/Student Responsibilty Agreement Form 071819 A11y.p df.